ruyuyun/ruyuyun.github.io/_pages/research.md

 ### *2021 (Ongoing)* <br>

-  * Wrote a research paper under review at Technological Forecasting and Social Change (ABS 3, IF 12, SSCI).
+  * Wrote a research paper under review at Internaltional Journal of Electronic Commerce (Top E-commerce Journal, AJG 3, IF 5.0, Q1).
   *	Designed an experiment containing 17 groups and collected data from 1387 subjects.
   *	Applied Data mining and analysis techniques to obtain satisfactory experimental results.